 — Dominic Stevenson (@D_S_Comms) October 24, 2018

-The panel will be made up of approximately 30 children and young people from nine school settings, including nursery, primary and secondary schools from across Scotland.
+and young people from nine school settings, including nursery, primary and secondary schools from across Scotland.
 It will provide opportunities for children and young people (age 3-18 years) to share their expertise, experiences and views to shape educational policies on a local and national level.

 Deputy First Minister John Swinney said: “Involving young people in education decision making results in fresh new perspectives and policy ideas while also improving attainment significantly.